calmcoconut/diasDiaz/_posts/2021-05-13-weekly-check-in.md

 * Had the first session of my new D&D campaign latex

 ## Courses and life takeaways
-I posted my thoughts and review for [Knowledge-Based AI](https://calmcoconut.github.io/diasDiaz/kbai-review/) and [Human-Computer Interaction](https://calmcoconut.github.io/diasDiaz/hci-review/) offered by Georgia’s Institute of Technology last week (ADD LINKS).
+I posted my thoughts and review for [Knowledge-Based AI](https://calmcoconut.github.io/diasDiaz/kbai-review/) and [Human-Computer Interaction](https://calmcoconut.github.io/diasDiaz/hci-review/) offered by Georgia’s Institute of Technology last week.
 This week I received final grades.
 I was cheered to see that I scored As in both classes.
 I don’t like to give myself much fanfare for accomplishments, but here I want to say with solid emphasis that I’m excited to start the program with a 4.0.

 In the previous articles, I discussed the courses themselves.
 Now, I would like to quickly discuss what going back to school for my post-graduate while working has taught me.